jianqing77/jianqing77/README.md

 -   📚 &nbsp; I’m currently a graduate student at Khoury College of Computer Science, Northeastern University; I'll graduate in December this year.
 -   ❓ &nbsp; I'm in the life period of self-discovery.
 I've trained myself to be more adaptable, but I feel the need to concentrate on a single field to deepen my expertise at this stage.
 -   🌱 &nbsp; I'm currently learning **Typescript**; always excited about something new.
--   🔍 &nbsp; I'm also actively exploring the world of **Machine Learning** — I'm especially interested in LLM:).
+-   🔍 &nbsp; I'm also actively exploring the world of **Machine Learning** — I'm especially interested in LLM and we need to keep on track:).
 -   🤖 &nbsp; You can check out my previous and ongoing projects on [GitHub Repository](https://github.com/jianqing77?tab=repositories).
 -   🤝 &nbsp; I would love to collaborate on my new project, [Vinyland](https://github.com/jianqing77/Vinyland).
 -   🐶 &nbsp; Dog lover FOREVER.